“This post may contain affiliate links. Please read my disclosure for more info.

 The idea of deals being made on the golf course isn’t just a myth or something that applies only to VPs and directors.
 Unfortunately, promotions aren’t based on merit alone.

 Make an effort to analyze your corporate culture.
 Are there after-hours clubs or get-togethers?
-Lunchtime activities?
+Lunchtime activities, or charity affairs you can participate in?
 Free training in other areas?

-Showing up at the holiday party, the picnic or other functions gives you a chance to build relationships with people who can have a big effect on your future.
+Showing up at the holiday party, or other company-sponsored functions enables you to build relationships with people who can have a big impact on your future.

 Once you get to the party or the picnic keep a few things in mind.

 - You may have busted your butt all year long, but if you puke on the dance floor that’s what you’ll be known for.
-It may be an open bar but a few free drinks aren’t worth the bad rep that’ll stick with you.
+An open bar and a few free drinks isn’t worth the bad rep that’ll stick with you.

-- And whether you’re at work or away from the office, sometimes the smartest thing to say is nothing.
-If your boss just said something in a group setting that you know to be incorrect, engage him or her in private.
+- Whether you’re at work or away from the office, sometimes the smartest thing to say is nothing.
+If your boss just said something in a group setting you know to be incorrect, engage him or her in private.
 Showing them up in front of others isn’t a wise career move.